AssemblyAI/assemblyai-webrtc-sample-project/README.md

 # AssemblyAI Sample WebRTC Project

-This sample project uses the WebRTC APIs to stream audio from the browser to the AssemblyAI API for near real-time transcription.
+This sample project uses the [AssemblyAI WebRTC wrapper](https://github.com/AssemblyAI/assemblyai-webrtc-wrapper) to stream audio from the browser to the AssemblyAI API for near real-time speech-to-text.

 ## Getting started